Be Part of Aging Wisely Everett

 Health Screenings and Health Education

-Whether you want to learn more about eating healthy or need to keep track of your blood pressure, the Everett Older Adult Health Program offers programs that can help you.
+Whether you want to learn more about eating healthy or need to keep track of your blood pressure, the Aging Wisely Everett Program offers programs that can help you.

 - Blood Pressure and Other Health Screenings (Everett Residents only): If your doctor has asked you to track your health readings, this program is right for you.
 You can also visit us for a quick check between doctor visits.